 We’re ready to fight for you.
 Contact our Baltimore law office to schedule a free consultation today.

-How William G. Kolodner, P.A.
-Can Help With a Burn Injury Claim in Baltimore
+How William G. Kolodner Personal Injury Lawyers Can Help With a Burn Injury Claim in Baltimore

 Recovering from a burn injury is difficult enough.
 You shouldn’t have to fight with lawyers and insurance companies on top of everything else to get the money you deserve.
-Our Baltimore personal injury lawyers at William G. Kolodner, P.A. can be your advocate and can make these parties treat you fairly.
+Our Baltimore personal injury lawyers at William G. Kolodner Personal Injury Lawyers can be your advocate and can make these parties treat you fairly.

 Our team includes three generations of Baltimore personal injury attorneys with 100 years of combined experience.
 Let us take the lead in your injury claim and handle the details for you.